expung3d/A3-RolesSystem/README.md

 Subscribe to this workshop item or download the script manually from the GitHub Releases and create a custom composition with the code in the init.

 Once you have done that, join a server that has scripting enabled as a Zeus and place the composition down.

+### Usage Instructions: Modifying Your Config

+Configs are the heart of the Roles System, they are what define what items specific roles can and can't have.
+To modify your config, head to the [Configs folder](https://github.com/expung3d/A3-RolesSystem/tree/main/Configs) on the GitHub.
+You will find a detailed explanation of how to use the appropriate functions.
+However, modifying configs is a tedious and manual process, if you want it done right.
+Ensure that you save your configs for use in future updates of the Roles System.

 ### Official Servers with Scripts Enabled